 A subwoofer is an integral part of any sound system.

-You cannot have an optimal home theater without a subwoofer, neither can you hope to listen to music the way it is meant to be.
+You cannot have an optimal home theater without a subwoofer, nor can you hope to listen to music how it is meant to be.

 Think of it this way — is a rock band complete without a bass guitar?
 No, it isn’t.
-Similarly, your sound system is a jiving rock band and your subwoofer provides the bass.
+Similarly, your sound system is a jiving rock band, and your subwoofer provides the bass.

 So which are the best subwoofers available on a budget to get your speakers jiving?
 Jump in and find out.

-Quick List: Best Budget Subwoofers in 2019
+Quick List: Best Budget Subwoofers in 2023

-- Best Overall: Monoprice 9723
+- Best Overall: Cerwin-Vega Mobile VPAS10

 - Best Budget Powered Subwoofer: Polk Audio PSW505